virtualzone/tubewarder/README.md

 * Stderr log: /var/log/tubewarder.err

 ## License
-For non-commercial projects, you may use Tubewarder under the terms of the GPLv3.
+Tubewarder can be used under the terms of this [License Agreement](https://weweave.net/products/tubewarder/license-agreement/).

-For commercial use, please visit [our website](https://weweave.net/products/tubewarder/) for licensing information.

-## Next steps
-Take a look at the [milestones](https://github.com/weweave/tubewarder/milestones) to find out what is planned for upcoming releases.